 - Children don’t learn simply to please us, they only really learn when they have fun.

 - They don’t understand why they have to attend biweekly therapies, and for sure, they are not worried about their futures like we are.

-For that, as parents we must work and trust in capable and empathetic professionals who look at the child first.
-We hope that in their commitment to help children become the best possible version of themselves, they empower us to implement easy activities in the everyday routine of our children to keep them stimulated and eager to learn.
+For that, as parents, we must work and trust in capable and empathetic professionals who look at the child first.
+We hope that in their commitment to helping children become the best possible version of themselves, they empower us to implement easy activities in the everyday routine of our children to keep them stimulated and eager to learn.

 As stated in the Pacer Center Information Sheet of 2010 regarding the importance of Natural Environment, “All young children tend to thrive when they’re in familiar surroundings and with the people and objects that are most dear to them.
 For young children with disabilities, those reassuring surroundings are an essential part of their early intervention services.
 Called “natural environments,” they’re where children can practice new skills and reap the full benefits of professional intervention services.”